mcraiha/spine-unity-docs/Tint-Black.md

 2. Set the Material's shader to `Spine/Skeleton Tint Black`
 ![](/img/spine-runtimes-guide/spine-unity/skeleton-tint-black-material-shader.png)

-The changes may not all be applied together so you may need to enter and exit play mode to force a new mesh to be generated according to the settings.
+In the Unity Editor, the changes may not all be applied together so you may need to enter and exit play mode to force a new mesh to be generated according to the settings.

 ### SkeletonGraphic tint Black
 For **SkeletonGraphic**, an extra step needs to be done.
 Select the Canvas and enable the Additional Shader Channels for UV0 and UV1, labeled "TexCoord1" and "TexCoord2"
 ![](/img/spine-runtimes-guide/spine-unity/unity-canvas-texcoord1-texcoord2.png)

 ## Additional Notes